 The extent of knowledge and understanding of fashion varies in different societies.
 In the more traditional society have little or no understanding of this powerful tool.
 And often see it as western culture and do not see it helpful to their society—what an unjust and disservice to society by patriarchy.
 Fashion designs don't have a nationality.

-Extreme case of this is the Taleban mentality, depriving half of your society of their Right, enforcing restricted roles for women's clothing.
-What an unjust.
+Extreme case of this is the Taliban mentality, depriving half of the society of their Rights, enforcing restricted roles for women's clothing.
+What an unjust?

-In the west, however, we have a much better understanding of fashion than in undeveloped countries, but are long way away from what where could be.
+However, in the West, we have a much better understanding of fashion than in undeveloped countries, but we are far from what we could be.